teberhardt/cards-over-lan/README.md

 If I distributed my software with their IP included, I would have to place all of my code under that same license.
 Since Creative Commons is not designed for software, it's much easier for everyone if I decouple the CAH content from the game.

+If you want the CAH cards in the game, see [this repo](https://github.com/cardsoverlan/cah-packs).

 ### Can I filter out cards that mortally offend me?

 Use the `exclude_content` property in settings.json.